nforeroba/portfolioNFB/nfb_portafolio_web/content/blog/llmfit-blog/index.md

 - llmfit is easy to install, run and navigate.
 - Beautiful, clean CLI.
-- I could not find some models, e.g. mistral-small3.2:24b or the whole Swallow-LLM family of models from Japan.
+- I could not find some models, e.g. the whole Swallow-LLM family of LLMs from Japan.

 **Thank you for reading!**